cesarBLG/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

 - support for ETCS L2 planning area, by césarbl, see http://www.elvastower.com/forums/index.php?/topic/34577-planning-area-of-the-etcs-dmi/
 - support for animation of wipers in 2D cabs, see http://www.elvastower.com/forums/index.php?/topic/34604-2d-cabs-wipers-animation/page__view__findpost__p__265101 ,
 with the contribution of Paolo.
-- NEW: extended support for ETCS L2 planning area, and introduced support for braking distance and text area, by césar BL
+- bug fix for http://www.elvastower.com/forums/index.php?/topic/34633-unhandled-exception-overflow-in-win7/page__view__findpost__p__265463 , by mbm_OR
-- NEW: bug fix for http://www.elvastower.com/forums/index.php?/topic/34633-unhandled-exception-overflow-in-win7/page__view__findpost__p__265463 , by mbm_OR
+- NEW: added tentative support for RAIN textures for objects, terrain and transfers
-- NEW: added specific check existence of requested signal type in TCS hook
+- NEW: extended support for ETCS L2 planning area, for braking distance and text area, and initial support for menus by césar BL
-- NEW: added tentative support for RAIN textures for objects, terrain and transfers.
+- NEW: removed trace of wait processes when enable watchdog option deselected.